Everybody knows that people need and want to

 Our global survey asked the young people that will be passengers in 2050 about their vision of air travel for tomorrow.
 It revealed that 7 in 10 people expect to fly more in the future, in greener aircraft, with access to their ‘digital world’ in flight.
 Environmental issues were of concern to one in five citizens across the globe, particularly amongst people from Germany and China, followed by Japanese, French and British citizens.
 Behind the numbers is a belief that we will live in an increasingly multicultural world.
 Economic growth was rated the top reason for flying abroad, with a high expectation in China, Singapore and Mexico; 46% cited a growing desire to travel further and

 experience more of our planet; and 37% the need for greater flexibility between life at home and place of work.
 At the same time, independent forecasts predict the global population will almost double – topping nine billion.
-The Passenger 2050 survey told us that people will want cabins with radical interior that interact with the environment outside and meet their emotional needs; the ability to access all the technological advances that fill their daily lives and a choice between speed and a more leisurely but indulgent experience (with as many as a third saying they wanted the flight itself to feel like a holiday experience).The future passengers said they want to be able to individualise their travel
+The Passenger 2050 survey told us that people will want cabins with radical interior that interact with the environment outside and meet their emotional needs; the ability to access all the technological advances that fill their daily lives and a choice between speed and a more leisurely but indulgent experience (with as many as a third saying they wanted the flight itself to feel like a holiday experience).The future passengers said they want to be able to individualise their travel experience by “clustering” together a series of themes and technological features, which will make their travel experience unique to their individual needs, creating a truly class-less environment.

 There may be some huge step changes ahead for the aviation industry, but it’s clear that one thing won’t change – the importance of passenger needs at the centre of any decisions.